Grand Hotel et des Palmes

 The Grand Hotel et des Palmes is a historic hotel in Palermo, Sicily, on the central Via Roma.

-The building was built on the initiative of the Ingham - Whitaker family in 1874 and used as a private residence.
+The building was built on the initiative of the Ingham-Whitaker family in 1874 and used as a private residence.
 The house was connected by a secret passage to the adjacent Anglican church.
 Initially, the building consisted of a two-story low body with an exotic winter garden that reached the sea.

-At the end of the nineteenth century, the house was sold to the knight Enrico Ragusa, who in 1907 commissioned the transformation of Palazzo Ingham in the Grande Albergo delle Palme to the architect Ernesto Basile.
+At the end of the 19th century, the house was sold to the knight Enrico Ragusa, who in 1907 commissioned the transformation of Palazzo Ingham in the Grande Albergo delle Palme to the architect Ernesto Basile.
 It became a luxury hotel, symbol of the Belle Époque.

-In November 2018 it was acquired by Algebris for roughly 12 million euros.
+In November 2018 it was acquired by Algebris for roughly €12 million.

 Notable people who have resided in the hotel include: